ClonyPDF home

 What size photo do I need for a France visa application?

 35mm wide by 45mm tall — the standard ICAO biometric format used across all Schengen visa applications.
-Your face should cover 70–80% of the frame height.
+Your face should cover 70–80% of the frame height, which is roughly 31–36 mm from chin to crown.
 This applies to tourist, business, student, and work visas equally.

 Can I use a white background for my France visa photo?